-Did you know every student at Singapore American School has their own counselor?
-We find out more about the crucial support – academic and emotional – students receive in elementary, middle and high school
+Did you know that every student from elementary through to high school at Singapore American School has their own counsellor?
+We find out more about the crucial support – academic and emotional – students of all ages receive

-The counseling program at SAS seeks to ensure that every student is known, cared for, and guided.
+Widely praised by parents for its personalized learning approach, Singapore American School aims to give every student full access to whatever academic and social support they need to succeed.
+The counselling program at SAS seeks to ensure that every student is known, cared for, and guided.

 Teams regularly work in collaboration to review student progress via classroom assessments and standardized assessments, as well as observational data.
 SAS also has licensed school psychologists to ensure that all student learning needs are met.